 4. Set Hard Deadlines When Making Creative Decisions

-Once you have a built a strong and clear presence on all your channels, the next step should be to create a brand awareness.
-Brand awareness is about getting your brand exposure by using marketing, advertisement and publications.
-However, you have to make sure to find the right channels from trade journals, billboards, pay-per-click advertising (PPC), radio spots, websites, social media ad banners and mass consumer publications, television and print interviews to utilize.
+Once you have built a strong and clear presence on all your channels, the next step should be to create brand awareness.
+Brand awareness is about getting your brand exposure by using marketing, advertisement, and publications.
+However, you have to make sure to find the right channels from trade journals, billboards, pay-per-click advertising (PPC), radio spots, websites, social media ad banners, and mass consumer publications, television, and print interviews to utilize.
 The content you put out has to be clear and tell a story that your target market can connect with.
 This stage is all about communicating your brand to your audience.

-Many peoples buying behaviour is influenced by emotions so you need to appeal to that.
+Many people's buying behavior is influenced by emotions so you need to appeal to that.
 It is necessary to create an emotive appeal by forming an association between your product or service and an emotion.
 If people can create an emotional connection with your brand, you will have a loyal customer.

 8. Be Known For A Specific Niche